More choice is always better, right?

-When Ariely presented this to his students at MIT, guess how many chose the the second option?
+When Ariely presented this to his students at MIT, guess how many chose the second option?
 Zero.

-When Ariely removed the second option and gave a second group of students only the first and third option, the number of students who choose the more expensive option went from 84% to 32%.
+When Ariely removed the second option and gave a second group of students only the first and third option, the number of students who chose the more expensive option went from 84% to 32%.

 BONUS: Pull the Trigger… For More Conversions